Penny is one of the nicest people I know.

 Good parenting isn’t all about being perfect or always making the right decision.
 It’s about putting our children’s interests first.

-Keeping open lines of communication also helps them feel comfortable coming to you when they need you most.
+Keeping open lines of communication also helps your teen feel comfortable coming to you when they need you most.

 Has anyone ever said, “I care about you, but I don’t care about what you say or how you feel”?